projectsbykevin/baseball-stats/README.md

 * https://www.kaggle.com/pschale/mlb-pitch-data-20152018

 Setup:
-* None!
-Just make sure you have Python installed.
-I am running 2.7
+* I am running 2.7 Python
+* Install Matplotlib for graphing
+** If you have pip installed then pip install matplotlib --user